dotBunny/GDX/.docfx/manual/contributing/documentation.md

 A pretty ambitious goal; that should set the tone for what we are aiming to do when it comes to documentation.

+## Development Workspace

+For internal development we have created a [bootstrapped workspace](https://github.com/dotBunny/GDX.Bootstrap) which downloads a set of projects and will clone different repositories into specific locations.
+This is used by some of our core developers as well as our CI/CD.

 ## Local Generation

 The documentation is statically generated using the [DocFx](https://dotnet.github.io/docfx/) project file located at `.docfx/docfx.json` with the help of an additional tool [Dox](https://github.com/dotBunny/GDX.Dox).